Five things you should know to safely tow your caravan

 Maintaining correct tyre pressures when towing a caravan is so important.

 If the pressure is too high, the chance of puncture damage is increased as the tyre has less ‘give’ in it.
 The caravan can also become less stable, with less give in the tyre sidewall transferring more road shocks.
-This will create more opportunity for the tyres to lose contact with the ground and cause instability, leading to caravan sway.
+This will create more opportunities for the tyres to lose contact with the ground and cause instability, leading to caravan sway.

 With too little tyre pressure, the sidewalls will have too much flex which will also add to caravan instability.